Degenerate-Ape-Academy/the-daoo/.github/ISSUE_TEMPLATE/vote-4-me-.md

 assignees: ''

 ---

-**{Note, all bracketed text should be deleted and filled in with the appropriate info before you publish this issue!}**
+**{Note, all bracketed text should be deleted and filled in with the appropriate info before you publish this issue!
+If this text is still in here when you post, you're NGMI.}**

 #### My discord name is: {insert your discord name, with the 4 numbers at the end.
 This is case sensitive!}
 #### You can view my apes at this address: {Insert your wallet address with your apes}
 ---